The Elks Lodge

 Stephanie Rawlings-Blake, Mayor—Baltimore City Landmark, Baltimore National Heritage Area

 Location.
 39° 18.32′ N, 76° 37.795′ W. Marker is in Baltimore, Maryland.
 Marker is on Madison Avenue.
+The marked is located at the upper right of the front door.
 Touch for map.
-The marked is located at the upper right of the front door.
 Marker is at or near this postal address: 1528 Madison Avenue, Baltimore MD 21217, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-American Legion Federal Post No. 19 (about 300 feet away, measured in a direct line); J. Howard Payne (1887-1960) House (about 300 feet away); Building Community Organizations (about 600 feet away); Howard A. Kelly, M.D. (about 700 feet away); Sidney Lanier (about 700 feet away); The Cone Sisters (about 800 feet away); Early Civil Rights Era (approx. 0.2 miles away); Lillie Carroll Jackson Museum (was approx. 0.2 miles away but has been reported missing. ).
-Touch for a list and map of all markers in Baltimore.
+American Legion Federal Post No. 19 (about 300 feet away, measured in a direct line); J. Howard Payne (1887-1960) House (about 300 feet away); Building Community Organizations (about 600 feet away); Suffrage Leaders (about 600 feet away); Howard A. Kelly, M.D. (about 700 feet away); Sidney Lanier (about

 Categories. • African Americans • Civil Rights • Fraternal or Sororal Organizations •

 Credits.
 This page was last revised on March 2, 2017.
 This page originally submitted on March 1, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 105 times since then and 18 times this year.
+This page has been viewed 128 times since then.
 Photos: 1, 2, 3. submitted on March 1, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.